firesim/aws-fpga-firesim/hdk/cl/developer_designs/cl_firesim/README.md

 <a name="overview"></a>
 ## Overview

-This simple *hello_world* example builds a Custom Logic (CL) that will enable the instance to "peek" and "poke" registers in the Custom Logic (C).
+This simple *firesim* example builds a Custom Logic (CL) that will enable the instance to "peek" and "poke" registers in the Custom Logic (C).
 These registers will be in the memory space behind AppPF BAR0, which is the ocl\_cl\_ AXI-lite bus on the Shell to CL interface.

 This example demonstrate a basic use-case of the Virtual LED and Virtual DIP switches.